privatenumber/esbuild-loader/README.md

 > [!IMPORTANT]
-> It's possible to pass in `loader: 'tsx'` to handle both `.ts` and `.tsx` files, but you should not do this as TypeScript and TSX do not have compatible syntaxes.
+> It's possible to use `loader: 'tsx'` for both `.ts` and `.tsx` files, but this could lead to unexpected behavior as TypeScript and TSX do not have compatible syntaxes.
 >
 > [→ Read more](https://esbuild.github.io/content-types/#ts-vs-tsx)